SPORT AND COLD, A WINNING COMBINATION

 Just being outdoors in low temperatures forces the body to burn more calories to maintain the right temperature.

-SPORT IN THE COLD, THE IMMUNE SYSTEM THANKS
+SPORT IN THE COLD, THE IMMUNE SYSTEM THANKS YOU

 The immune system benefits from the cold for two important reasons:

-exposure to cold increases the number of white blood cells .
+Exposure to cold increases the number of white blood cells .

 Exposure to cold reduces states of chronic inflammation thanks to its suppressive effect on pro-inflammatory cytokines (the messengers of the immune system) and increases the number of anti-inflammatory cytokines.